WilliamDeckmann/hi-fi-corner-praktikopgave/assets/js/product-list.md

 - If no results match the submitted input, no product-items will show and all previous items are removed.

+- If the input field is empty when submitting, all items are show at once.

 - Each product-item also gets a unique id and search tag applied to their url, based on data from the json file.